christopherobin/mage/docs/README.md

 ### Because it's fast

-One of the key focal points of M.A.G.E. is performance.
+One of the key focal points of MAGE. is performance.
 On the server side this is achieved by using a modern architecture on top of Node.js, which uses Google's blazing fast V8 engine.
 On the HTML5 client side, this is achieved through tactical file management, background downloads and caching, and heavily-optimized libraries.

 ### Because it scales for you

-M.A.G.E. allows for easy expansion of the amount of servers involved, with little or no change the architecture of the game system.
+MAGE. allows for easy expansion of the amount of servers involved, with little or no change the architecture of the game system.
 This is true for both the database servers and the application servers.